Sanitize Devices and Media Before Disposal

 - Property Disposition offers for-fee secure erasing and physical destruction services.
 See Computer Preparation, on the Declaring and Sending Surplus page.

-- Computer Showcase Consulting offers Secure Device Sanitization services for individuals and U-M departments, as well as assistance moving data to a new device if needed.
+- U-M Computer Showcase Tech Repair offers Secure Device Sanitization services for individuals and U-M departments, as well as assistance moving data to a new device if needed.

 - Personal devices used for U-M work.
 See Prepare Personal Devices for Disposal.